mgord9518/aisap/permissions/README.md

 # aisap permissions
-Simplified permissions and what actual bwrap flags they corrispond to
+Simplified permissions and what actual bwrap flags they correspond to

 ## Base levels
 As you can see, level 1 gives access to a wide range of system files, but personal [HOME] files are still restricted.
 Level 1 is intended to allow some sandboxing of apps that refuse to with higher levels